 - Senior ministry of health officials from implementation countries, as well as relevant stakeholders, policy makers and other globally influential partners have been engaged in project objectives and are being updated and consulted at regular intervals

-- A dissemination and advocacy strategy for project outputs and learnings has been conceived; the inSCALE microsite has been created and populated.
+- A dissemination and advocacy strategy for project outputs and learnings has been developed with the aim of meeting the project objectives.

 - Resource mapping for sustained national financing of ICCM at scale has also begun and will continue for the duration of the project.